-Ideal gas equation is a good approximation for many common gases.
-And, for a given temperature and pressure, the molar volume is the same for all ideal gases and is known to the same precision as the gas constant: R = 0.082 057 338(47) L atm K−1 mol−1, that is a relative standard uncertainty of 5.7×10−7, according to the 2014 CODATA recommended value1
+The ideal gas equation is a good approximation for many common gases.
+And, for a given temperature and pressure, the molar volume is the same for all ideal gases, and is known to the same precision as the gas constant: R = 0.082 057 338(47) L atm K−1 mol−1, that is a relative standard uncertainty of 5.7×10−7, according to the 2014 CODATA recommended value.1

-For convenience I've listed molar volume for several other commonly used conditions in the table below.
+For convenience, I've listed the molar volume for several other commonly used conditions in the table below.